dsoto/ensp-202-notes/metacognition.md

 Much of your success will depend on your beliefs about your ability to learn and improve through effort.
 Research has shown that those who believe that they can improve their abilities through practice are able to persevere through tough times and get better at tough tasks like mathematics.

+For example, what does it mean to think mathematically?
+How is applied mathematics -- using math to tackle problems -- different from mathematics as you understand it?

 ## Do you believe you are a "math person"